viljoviitanen/Openelec-addons/README.md

 2.0.1 download adds a file dialog to choose the launched rom
 To quit the emulator, press the delete key

 TODO:
-fix ccache directory, now it does not use openelec build specific cache directory, but default $HOME/.ccache
+- fix ccache directory, now it does not use openelec build specific cache directory, but default $HOME/.ccache
-add command line parameters to settings instead of hardcoded values
+- add command line parameters to settings instead of hardcoded values

-To compie and create addon
+To compile and create addon
     ./scripts/create_addon fceu

 Adds also scons build system, below